ShrekBytes/xssSick/README.md

 # xssSick

-xssSick is a Python script that can identify potential Cross-Site Scripting (XSS) vulnerabilities.
-It reads URLs from a given file, modifies the parameters of each URL with a gibberish value, brackets & signs, and searches the response for reflections and matches.
-If any reflections and matches are found, the script saves the URLs to an output file.
+xssSick is a Python script for identifying potential Cross-Site Scripting (XSS) vulnerabilities.
+It reads URLs from a file, modifies each URL's parameters with a gibberish value containing brackets and signs, and searches the response for reflections and matches.
+Found URLs are saved to an output file.

 ## Features